lancs-gridpp/gridmon/xrootd.md

 - `filename` may point to a YAML file defining a [VO mapping](vos.md), whose timestamp is periodically tested to determine whether to reload.
 - `counter_limit` controls how often the file's timestamp is tested.
   Each attempt to map a context to a VO increments a counter which, upon reaching this limit, triggers a reload.
+- `default` sets the VO identifier to be used if no VO could be determined.
+  It is recommended that this not be an empty string, as some tools might take that to be a missing value, and map it to something else, or ignore it.

 ### Process configuration